SalarGhotaslo/GithubCV/README.md

 From managing projects and analysing data, it's given me useful tools to bring a balanced mindset when working on projects.
 Both of these are invaluable in my journey of being a developer.

-Feel free to contact me regarding any job opportunities!

 ## Projects

 | Name                                                              | Description                                                                                                                                                                                                                                          | Tech/tools                           |